-The PHAUS Council comprises members chosen for their commitment to the promotion of the Passive House Building Standard, their professional experience and their geographic diversity.
-Currently the board consists of members nominated by PHIUS in 2010 and members nominated by the PHAUS board in 2011 and 2013.
-There are 11-13 board members, 8 members representing the climatic regions of the US and 3-5 at large positions.
-Future board members will consist of members nominated by Local Chapters and the PHAUS board, approved by the PHAUS board.
-Board members serve terms of three years and are not compensated for their work.
-The board meets monthly and yearly, at least once, in person.
+The PHIUS Alliance is comprised of elected members chosen for their commitment to the promotion of the Passive House Building Standard, their professional experience and their geographic diversity.
+Currently, the Council consists of members nominated by PHIUS in 2010 and members elected by The PHIUS Alliance regional membership.
+There are 11-13 Council members: 8 Regional Representatives representing the climatic regions of the US, and 3-5 at large and officer positions.
+Council members serve terms of three years and are not compensated for their work.
+The Council meets monthly and at least once in person.

 John E. Avenson

 Southwest Regional Rep, Certified Passive House Consultant (CPHC®)

 Representing: Nevada, Wyoming, Arizona, Colorado, New Mexico